-Collectively, they explore the meaning of playing host in an ever-changing environment.
+Ubah Rumah, which means home of change, is inspired by the nomadic culture of the Orang Laut and the maritime history of the region.
+During the residency, we collectively explore the meaning of playing host in an ever-changing environment.
 How do we host?
 What are the necessary tools we need to grow and live in this new world?
 In times of unprecedented change, can acts of hospitality (e.g exchanging gifts, sharing space, place, shelter, nourishment, knowledge and even pain or grief) lead to new artistic forms and develop critical engagement with the culture of our time?
-You are welcome to extract knowledge and inspiration from this portal of visual stories to plot your own creative journeys, or offer gifts to the project and fellow audiences by depositing your stories of our region in our Collective Archive.

 is the co-founder and Artist Lead at Brack.
 She develops long-term projects that involve collaborative partnerships with individuals and communities.View Full Profile